The SCIDES K-7 Elementary program provides students with a British Columbia Ministry of Education approved public school education.

 - Are at least school-age (5 years of age by December 31st of the current year)

-- Must have a dedicated adult at home to act as a home-facilitator
+- Must have a dedicated adult at home to act as a home-facilitator and communicator with the school.
+Regular communication is critical to success.

 An overview of our Kindergarten program:

 Your teacher will work with you to review and understand the learning standards in each curricular subject area for the school year.
-Then together, you will choose one of the three program options best suited for you.

 The Integrated Module Program consists of ten sequential modules (see descriptions below).
 Every module follows the same structure—a half-day of learning that is divided into one or two sets.
 Each set comprises five sections of lessons.
 Your teacher will supplement these modules as needed to meet Ministry of Education requirements.

-For students with computer access, keyboarding programs, CD’s, and online activities and links are provided
+For students with computer access, keyboarding programs, CD’s, and online activities and links are provided.

 Module 1—Kindergarten Fun